-Let's go straight to the meat: we just opened our Early Access Preview (EAP) for Maven support!
-If you're packaging .jar and .war and have a pom.xml to go with them, you can now add these to your MyGet feeds (or should we start calling them repositories).
+Let's go straight to the meat: we just shipped Maven support!
+If you're packaging .jar and .war (or Android .aar) and have a pom.xml to go with them, you can now add these to your MyGet feeds (or should we start calling them repositories).

-To enable Maven support on your account, simply click here.
-This will enable the feature toggle on your account and give you access to the Maven features described in our documentation.
+Maven support is enabled on all MyGet accounts - starting today, you access to the Maven features described in our documentation.

 We currently support almost all features we have available for other package managers: uploading your own packages (via the web UI as well as via